-Seoul, South Korea, is a huge city with lots and lots of things to do.
+Seoul, South Korea, is a huge city with many things to do.

 An immediate glance and you’ll probably notice that shopping and dining are two of Seoul’s most prominent features.

-The list of things to do in Seoul (video) could go on and on, that’s why I thought instead of trying to tackle the entire city, I’d just cover 25 of the coolest things to do in the entertaining city.
+The list of top things to do in Seoul could go on and on, that’s why I thought instead of trying to tackle every attraction the city has to offer, I’d just cover 25 of the most amazing things I think there are to do in this entertaining and delicious city!

 1. Gyeongbukgung Palace